4 Protestant Reformation & America

 The Burning of Little Jack (Jacklein) Rohrbach, Leader of the Peasants, in Neckargartach, Originally from Peter Harrer, Beschreibung des Bauernkriegs, 1551

 The religious side of the Reformation fared better because Luther also had technology that earlier heretics like Wycliffe and Hus lacked: the printing press.
 His revolution coincided with the technological revolution in print and paper that we discussed in Chapter 2.
 Philosopher and Catholic theologian Erasmus of Rotterdam (Netherlands) published updated versions of the New Testament in Greek and Latin, sparking Scriptural debate and inadvertently setting the stage for the Reformation.
 Luther’s works wouldn’t have caught on if his followers were hand-copying onto animal parchment manuscripts.
 His original Disputation on the Power of Indulgences was copied and translated into German and he personally transcribed the New Testament from Latin into German “for the ploughboy” in 1522 and shuttled it to the presses.
 He finished the Old Testament in 1534.
 In the Reformation’s first decade, the Disputation, sermons, illustrated catechisms in poster form, and pamphlets were even more influential than the Bible itself, with roughly a third of the six million documents sold in Germany penned by Luther.
 He wrote three other books in 1520, alone.
 Many Germans had portraits of Luther hanging in their homes next to the catechism sheets.
 His writing was earthy and humorous, even scatological, filled with colorful insults toward his “evil scum” detractors.
 There were also songs, paintings, and woodcuts, including crude images of she-devils, defecating popes and monks and the like — images with currency among regular folks who enjoyed his association of Catholics with the devil and human waste.
 Conversely, when Catholics countered the Protestant message it was usually in Latin, legible only to their own theologians and academics.
-Imagine if the Reformation had started in 2020 instead of 1520 and Protestants used memes and Tweets while Catholics emailed PDF attachments.
+Imagine if the Reformation had started in 2017 instead of 1517 and Protestants used memes, TikTok, and Tweets while Catholics emailed PDF attachments.

 Religious Wars

 Erasmus hoped for reform within Catholicism, but both sides ignored his call for moderation.
-The Catholic Church neither took Luther’s challenge lightly nor agreed to shore up its act and make fundamental changes — at least not in the short-term.
+The Catholic Church neither took Luther’s challenge lightly nor agreed to shore up its act and make fundamental changes, at least not in the short-term.
 At first, they retrenched, clarified their positions, and condemned Protestant heresy in a series of Councils in Trento, Italy.
 Thus began the Counter-Reformation and a 150-year period of sporadic, violent factionalism known collectively as the European Wars of Religion (1524-1628).
 The Religious Wars started with book burnings and insults but degenerated into mass murders, torture, rapes, and the burning of villages.
 Charles V eventually led his army into Protestant areas, including Wittenberg where he destroyed Luther’s farm.
 This was not an era of live and let live in the spirit of modern religious freedom or tolerance.
 Tolerance, in general, was thought of as a weakness until modern times.
 For most of English history, it was an insult to accuse someone of being tolerant.
 Most agreed that life’s hardships – epidemics, famines, earthquakes, fires, etc. – resulted from God’s anger at the way the community as a whole, the body politic, worshiped or didn’t.
 Consequently, Protestants and Catholics felt compelled to slaughter each other in order to save Europe.
 Without understanding this background, it’s impossible to fully appreciate the religious freedom pioneered by future Americans like Roger Williams, William Penn, Thomas Jefferson, James Madison, and George Washington or, for that matter, why so many Americans resisted their efforts.

 The Roman Inquisition (Catholic tribunal) also stepped up its attack on Jews and, following Rome’s lead, most European cities segregated Jewish ghettos.
 Within Italy, the Inquisition actually went pretty light on Lutherans and other heretics as long as they recanted their views and agreed to a proper education.
 For his part, Martin Luther missed an opportunity to expunge anti-Semitism from the Protestant fork of Christianity.
 At first, he advised kindness and toleration in That Jesus Christ Was Born a Jew (1523).
 But Luther grew frustrated at his inability to convert Jews, forgetting that early Christian Gentiles converted to a form of Judaism.
 In On the Jews and Their Lies (1543) he wrote that their synagogues and prayer books should be destroyed, their homes smashed, their property and money confiscated, and that the “envenomed worms” should be forced into labor camps or expelled “for all time.”
 History’s most important Protestant theologian even wrote of Jews, “We are at fault in not slaying them.”
 He also wanted to execute Catholics, witches, and rival Protestants like followers of Huldrych Zwingli in Switzerland, who denied that communion bread was actually Christ’s transformed flesh.
 We should be careful not to draw too deterministic a line from “Luther to Hitler” (see Rear Defogger 26-9 in menu above); Luther didn’t exist to lay a foundation for Nazism.
 However, it’s true that Nazis exploited his writings and he was, in retrospect, a harbinger of what came later.
 Four centuries after Luther’s book, Nazis opportunistically displayed and read from it at their Nuremberg Rallies.
 Yet, around that same time, one American visiting Germany saw inspiration in Luther instead of hate, attracted to his peaceful revolt against authority.
 Michael King changed his name to Martin Luther King, Sr. and his son’s to Martin Luther King, Jr.